Table of Contents

 Qualified and Unqualified Plans

 According to the National Association of Stock Plan Professionals (NASPP), 82% of companies with ESPP plans are tax-qualified plans under Sec 423 of the Internal Revenue Code.
-A qualified plan has more restrictions but favorable tax treatment.
-Non-qualified plans have fewer restrictions but less favorable tax benefits.
+A qualified plan has more restrictions but favorable tax treatment, and non-qualified plans have fewer restrictions but less good tax benefits.

-To implement a qualified ESPP plan, a majority of shareholders must vote to approve it.
-All employees must have equal access to the plan.
+To implement a qualified ESPP plan, most shareholders must vote to approve it, and all employees must have equal access to the plan.

 A qualified plan allows employees to purchase company stock up to a 15% discount, meaning your share purchase is 85% of its price in the stock market.
 The plan’s purchase date must be within three years of the offering date, that is, when the company announces its ESPP.